If there’s anything more miserable on a journey than a child who has motion sickness, it’s traveling with a dog that gets car sick.

 This involves feeding the dog in the car, and remember at this stage the engine is still turned off.

 Only once the dog is tail-in-the-air anticipating breakfast on the back seat can you try shutting the car doors.

-Bit-by-bit add in new elements such as starting the engine briefly (but not driving anywhere), reversing out of the drive and back in, and then a short trip round the block.
+Bit-by-bit add in new elements such as starting the engine briefly (but not driving anywhere), reversing out of the drive and back in, and then a short trip around the block.

 And finally, know that Dramamine is just one tool that can help reduce your dog’s travel problems.

 With the bigger picture in mind, taking time to build his confidence in the car will pay dividends in the end.
 Read our comprehensive guide on Dog Medication here.

 Dramamine Original Formula

 Learn everything you need to know about using Dramamine for dogs, correct dosage, benefits and risks!